HZekriDEV/Voronoi-Delaunay/README.md

 # Voronoi-Delaunay
 This project is a visualizer for Voronoi Diagrams and Delaunay Triangulations built using Unity.
-It was implemented as the final project for my Computational Geometry course at The University of South Florida.//
+It was implemented as the final project for my Computational Geometry course at The University of South Florida./

+This implementation uses the Bowyer-Watson Algorithm to generate the Delaunay Triangulation of the input points which can be generated randomly or inputted incrementally.
+More information about the algorithm can be found here: https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm/

+To generate the Voronoi Diagram of the input points, I use the dual relationship between the Delaunay Triangulation and Voronoi Diagram to generate the Voronoi vertices and edges from the previously calculated triangulation.
+The Voronoi vertices can be found by calculating the circumcenter of each Delaunay triangle.
+Circumcenters of neighboring triangles represent Voronoi edges.

 # Visualizer Demo
 https://user-images.githubusercontent.com/62521050/236524585-c50b83b3-6112-4d5a-9f0e-27b6273532f0.mp4